UnravelSports/unravelsports.github.io/_posts/2022-07-11-player-id-matching-system.md

 <br>
 ### Matching Players
-Now that we've discussed the prerequisit systems that will help us reduce the search space, we can finally discuss the design of the actual Player Matching System.
+Now that we've discussed the prerequisite systems that will help us reduce the search space, we can finally discuss the design of the actual Player Matching System.
 The main objective should be to leverage the TMS (and potentially the GMS) to drastically reduce the search space, increase accuracy, and decrease false positive matches for each player by creating a matching funnel.
 This matching funnel will match players by a set of rules decreasing in strictness.

 Using the Hungarian algorithm in the PMS was not in my initial design (it wasn't either for TMS), and because of possible differences in number of players given per data source (ie. some source might have 32 players for a squad whereas others might only have 25 for the same team) I don't see a straightforward way to use it in the PMS.